Bernardo-MG/java-patterns/readme.md

 - The [the latest snapshot documentation page][site-develop].
 - The [the latest snapshot Javadoc site][javadoc-develop].

-The site sources come along the source code, so it is always possible to generate them through the Maven site command.
+The site sources come along the source code, so it is always possible to generate them using the Maven site command.

 ## Status
 The current version is 0.1.0